NHR Portugal: Is It Still Available in 2026? Rules and IFICI Guide

 woman looking to Lisbon and the 25 Abril bridge

-• Signed a work or business contract before 31 December 2023 but moved to Portugal in 2024.
+• Signed a work or business contract while moving to Portugal in 2024

-• Conducted public functions or commissions for the Portuguese government abroad in the past 12 months.
+• Carried out public functions for the Portuguese government abroad within the prior 12 months

-• People with qualified jobs according to the tax code and members of corporate bodies within the scope of contractual benefits for productive investment
+Highly qualified professionalsIndividuals in qualified positions as defined under the tax code, and members of corporate bodies within contractual benefits for productive investment

-• People working in Madeira and the Azores who meet the terms set by these regions
+Madeira and Azores workersIndividuals meeting the specific terms set by those regions

 Tax Under the Non-Habitual Resident Regime in Portugal